Home » Things To Do » Landmarks » Things to see and do in Madrid

 As much as I felt like the laziest and most touristy person in the whole world I would suggest it as an option to anyone visiting Madrid with limited time.
 It is still as boring as I thought it’d be but it does cover the major sites that you may otherwise not make the effort to visit by foot or public transport.

-Here are some of the interesting sites I visited in Madrid:
+Here are some of the interesting things to do in Madrid:

 Mercado San Miguel